 Forest Hills High School vs. Monroe High School

-Should I attend Forest Hills High School or Monroe High School?
-Visitors of our site frequently compare these two schools.
-Compare the two schools' rankings, test scores, reviews and more to help you determine which school is the best choice for you.
+Should you attend Forest Hills High School or Monroe High School?
+Visitors to our site frequently compare these two schools.
+Compare their rankings, test scores, reviews and more to help you determine which school is the best choice for you.

 School Overview